 Here are a few other things to consider when looking at T-Mobile's cellphone plans.

 * You can devour a lot of data before getting throttled.
 Here's the thing about unlimited data — every carrier puts a limit on just how much data you can consume each month before it might slow down your speeds, T-Mobile included.
 But T-Mobile's limit is the highest among the four major carriers.
-And that cap just went up to 30GB per month, up from 28GB previously.
+And that cap is now at 50GB.
 (That's because T-Mobile only throttles the top 3 percent of its data users.)
 The next highest limit is Sprint's, at 23GB per month.
 Note that the throttling only takes place if the network's congested, and it only lasts for the remainder of a particular billing cycle.